+If you can’t tell, I really like to focus my fishing efforts on this Island chain.
 You might ask, what’s so special about the Norwalk Islands?
-The fishing surely doesn’t compare to Montauk, Block Island, Eastern Connecticut/Rhode Island or even the Cape, so what’s the deal.
+The fishing surely doesn’t compare to Montauk, Block Island, Eastern Connecticut/Rhode Island or even the Cape, so what’s the deal?

 The answer is that Norwalk Islands are an almost one-of-a kind area in its varied topography that results in a phenomenal, yet difficult, fishing structure.
 This is an area that has literally every type of structure present in the northeast.
 Ice-age glaciers 18,000 year ago formed deep canyons rising from 100 feet to 20 feet of water, countless sandbars and shallow rips, boulder fields, and varied bottom composition from gravel to mud surrounding the 13 islands.
 That doesn’t count the man made structure from mooring fields, wrecks, docks, oyster beds, navigational aids, and dredged channels.
 It would take a lifetime to learn all the spots in this relatively confined area.
-In my lifetime of frequently fishing this area I have caught fish in no less than three spots on every island large or small, and that’s scraping the tip of the iceberg.
-Every year I find more and more spots that hold certain species on certain tide stages or seasons.
+The bottom line is that the Islands are densely populated with structure that holds fish, all season long.
+I have just stratched the surface of figuring out this area, and I like to write abou it.